 Effective risk management is key to the successful achievement of our strategic objectives.
 The Risk Management Framework ("Framework") sets out our approach of strong risk governance, clear articulation of risk appetite, effective internal controls, allocation of roles and responsibilities, and ongoing assessment of risk.
-So the Framework ensures that risk exposure facing the group of Numis companies (the "Group") is understood, limited, monitored and reported/escalated appropriately so that we can achieve our strategic goals.
+The Framework ensures that risk exposure facing the group of Numis companies (the "Group") is understood, limited, monitored, reported and escalated appropriately so that we can achieve our strategic goals.